righthalfplane/TapesForMacOSX/README.md

 # TapesForMacOSX
-This  repository has the source code to read and write data from scsi tape drives on old versions of MacOSX
+This  repository has the source code to read and write data from scsi tape on old versions of MacOSX